-However, project managers may use project management dashboard template for project planning, monitoring, and control purposes to track employee performance and progress on their daily scheduled tasks.
+However, project managers may use the project management dashboard template for project planning, monitoring, and control purposes to track employee performance and progress on their daily scheduled tasks.

 How to Create a Work Breakdown Structure Template Excel Format:

 There are some ways to represent information that the work breakdown structure carries.
 Therefore, work breakdown structure can be made as following views;

 - Outline View: It’s the most simplified and easy-to-understand view of WBS.
-It looks like headings structure such as a table of contents given at the start of most of the books.
+It looks like a headings structure such as a table of contents given at the start of most of the books.

 - Hierarchical Structure: It’s similar to the outline view but the major difference is indentation.
 It looks more difficult to understand but prefers to be used when there are some levels of deliverables and the indenting method doesn’t suit apparently.